 Skip to main content

-MLflow Tracing captures and renders images and audio from multimodal AI models.
-When you send images or audio to models like GPT-4o or Claude, the multimodal content is preserved in trace data and displayed inline in the MLflow UI.
+MLflow Tracing captures and renders images, audio, and binary attachments from multimodal AI models.
+When you send images or audio to models like GPT-4o or Claude, MLflow automatically extracts the binary content into lightweight attachments and displays them inline in the MLflow UI.

 Supported Content Types